addfor/tutorials/README.md

-# Training Material | Addfor s.r.l.
+# Training Material | Addfor s.p.a.

 The following IPython Notebooks are the standard training material distributed with the Addfor trainings.
 For more information about standard and custom training solutions please visit [Training @ Addfor](http://www.add-for.com/solutions/training/).